fenago/VibeBusinessPlanning/0_research.md

 Part 1: Research
-Give me five customer avatars for an offer about [OFFER].
+Give me five customer avatars for an offer about wearable warming device for freezing temperatures on residual limbs.
 The avatars will be based off of the Stages of Market Awareness as taught by Eugene Schwartz in his book Breakthrough Advertising.
 I want one avatar for each stage:

 These stages are: